View the video about the lung screening program.

 More people die of lung cancer than any other cancer.
 According to the American Cancer Society, lung cancer accounts for a quarter of all cancer deaths in the U.S.1 The good news is that when lung cancer is diagnosed early, the five-year survival rate can be as high as 90%.2

 Multiple research studies show that lung cancer screening decreases lung cancer mortality.
 Data from the National Lung Screening Trial (NLST)

 in 2011, showed a 20% reduction in lung cancer mortality in patients who received low-dose CT (LDCT).3

 Based on the study, the U.S. Preventive Services Task Force made lung cancer screening with LDCT a public health recommendation in 2013.
-And both CMS and private insurers now cover lung cancer screening for qualified individuals
+And both the Centers for Medicare & Medicaid Services (CMS) and private insurers now cover lung cancer screening for qualified individuals

 — with no copay or cost-sharing by the patient.